 Will Canova holds a BA in English from UF.
 From his years working in the former Preservation Department, where he managed the microfilm unit, Will made a natural transition to leading the newspaper digitization unit in the DLC.
 He is responsible for both the Florida Digital Newspaper Library (FDNL) and the Caribbean Newspaper Digital Library (CNDL).
 Will is the primary contact for publishers interested in participating in these programs.
 He also manages and trains student and temporary staff in harvesting of born digital newspapers and digitization of print newspapers.

 Dom graduated Point Park University with a BA in Cinema and Digital Arts.
 As a former Production Assistant, they have coordinated camera crews and producers for video productions in DC and worked on film, commercial, and music video sets in LA.
-They currently digitize and handle the post-capture processing for printed resource materials, photographs, and film strips for the University of Florida Digital Collections.
+They currently process and ingest digital content into the University of Florida Digital Collections.
 Off-hours, they write and illustrate their dark fantasy webcomic series, Taur Brazen.

 Jake Goodson holds an AS in Graphic Design from Santa Fe College.
 With a background in graphic design, he brings an understanding of the materials and equipment used in the digitization process.
 Jake is responsible for the scanning and processing of large format items and specialty projects.